bahrus/obj-ml/README.md

 }
 ```

-[TODO]  Is there such a thing as a POWO (plain old wasm object)?

 ... and setting property "value" to that JavaScript object.
 Event "value-changed" is fired as the value changes.
-The value is passed in the detail, as well as some indication of what part of the object changed.
+The value is passed in the detail, as well as some indication of what part of the object changed, when applicable.

+[TODO]  Is there such a thing as a POWO (plain old wasm object)?

 Property names are derived by "camelCasing" the name after the type prefix.  obj- prefix means use JSON.parse on the attribute (and arrays are objects).

-Property "value" of the obj-ml is set to this object.

 ## Nested obj-ml's.